coridonhenshaw/weatherdata/readme.md

 A map of Environment Canada stations (with IATA IDs) is available via [GeoMet](https://api.weather.gc.ca/collections/swob-realtime/items).

 Weatherdata does not currently read data provided by MSC-operated marine buoys under the https://dd.weather.gc.ca/observations/swob-ml/marine/moored-buoys/ hierarchy.
+In addition, Weatherdata does not currently support any of the non-EC data providers (such as the Toronto and Region Conservation Authority) which have been added to the SWOB system since 2021.

 Data provided by Environment Canada are subject to assorted terms of use, as [made available by Environment Canada](https://eccc-msc.github.io/open-data/msc-data/obs_station/readme_obs_insitu_en/).
 These terms are separate from the terms that apply to Weatherdata.